Anthrocon/www/content/Registration/registration/index.md

 **New for Anthrocon 2025:** Our Registration system has now changed!
 Please read the following instructions in order to successfully purchase your conbadge for Anthrocon 2025.

-- Register for an account by visiting [**our new Registration portal**](https://reg.anthrocon.org/) on October 21st, selecting “Register”, and following the instructions.
+- Register for an account by visiting [**our new Registration portal**](https://reg.anthrocon.org/) on October 21st, selecting “Register”, and following the instructions — including verifying your email.
 - Once your account is registered and verified, select "Register for AC2025" from the menu and select your desired level.
 Available levels will be displayed starting October 21st at 12 PM Eastern Daylight Time.
 Sold out levels will not be visible.
 - Fill out the form and select "Register".
 Your registration is now held in stock, but not completed.
 - Select "View Cart" and complete checkout. (important, as your membership is NOT confirmed until you check out)